kinotto/geonames.js/README.md

 You can fetch information about continent, states, region, provinces, cities taking the advandage of the huge amount of information provided by geonames.org service API.

+The list of available API is in the table <a href="http://www.geonames.org/export/ws-overview.html">here</a> under the webservice column.

+Below i show some few examples.

 - **Nodejs**: (promise based API) additional requirements: